akareen/Arduino-Robot-Maze-Follower-Simulation/README.md

 * Basic Wall following algorithm complete
 * Basic maze finished in 29.4 seconds
 * Mazes can now be changed automatically, press N for next maze, B for previous
+* Brake at the same time as turning
+* Improved GUI of the simulation

 **List of things to do:**
-* Accelerate / Brake at the same time as turning
-* Improve GUI of the simulation
+* Add timer to GUI
 * Improve the algorithm for the robot (various steps including curves)
-* Test on other mazes for the robot
+* Improve on mazes not working on
 * Incorporate acceleration and momentum
 * Fix minor bugs for changing maze
 * Learn the maze the first time around to make it faster for subsequent runs.